dlenhart/state_to_abbr/README.md

 # StateToAbbr

-This gem is used to dynamically change a U.S. state to it's two letter abbreviation OR change the abbreviation to the full state name.
-Works with all 50 U.S. states and Territories!
+This gem is used to dynamically change a US state to it's two letter abbreviation OR change the abbreviation to the FULL state name.
+Works with all 50 U.S. States and Territories!

-TODO: Delete this and the text above, and describe your gem

 ## Installation